1125+

 A sheltered shore basin, attractive inlet and very small private beach on the south side of Mill Creek, named after a visit by Queen Elizabeth in the 1970s.
 There was once an attractive hotel here, Sherwood Manor, later demolished to make way for a group of condominiums that became known by this name.

-See under Bermuda Cuisine and Restaurants.
+See under Bermuda Cuisine and Restaurants

 A lovely quiet, protected cove easily seen from a boat or ferryboat passing by.
 Overlooking the cove is a beautiful historic Bermuda home, Soncy, at 7 Point Shares Road, Listed for sale for $6.9 million in 2012 to Bermudian and non-Bermudian buyers.
 The six-bedroom former manor house has a pool, floating dock and boat house.
 Once the residence of Royalty and the holiday destination of a U.S. president.
 The house was built in the early 1880s on some fifty acres of land (bought for $8,000 and known as Point Shares) by General Russell Hastings, a Union veteran of the American Civil War, and his wife Emily, the niece of U.S. President and Mrs. Rutherford B. Hayes.
 The Hastings’ family papers recount that they renamed the property Soncy, a Scottish word “signifying thrift, prosperity, and all things good.”
 The deep yellow Isabella Sprunt was one of the two roses introduced to Bermuda in about 1880 by General and Mrs. Russell Hastings.
 Another was the Safrano or Saffron rose, a slow growing lemon yellow tea rose up to five feet high.
 It was well-known in rose catalogues in the American South in 1843.
 The family prospered at Soncy as a result of the General’s venture into growing and exporting the bulbs of Bermuda’s distinctive, pure white Lilium longiflorum eximum.
 With the arrival of spring in the 1880s and 90s, more than 100,000 lily blossoms could often be seen in the fields at one time.
 In the 1920s, Lady Patricia Ramsay, a granddaughter of Queen Victoria, lived at Soncy with her young son.
 In this 21st century, the old house offers many of the same pleasures to its residents as in the past.
 It has large rooms with high ceilings, wide verandahs, a tree-shaded lawn running down to the water, and swimming and boating in Soncy Bay.

-Spanish Point.
-A picturesque North Shore bay chiefly famous for an unusual, rusted wreck that became stuck at the entrance to the bay in 1906.
+Stovell's Bay is chiefly famous for an unusual, rusted wreck that became stuck at the entrance to the bay in 1906 (not 1904).
 It was the floating dock "Bermuda" - built in 1866 in North Woolwich, England - which first arrived on Bermuda’s shores in 1869.
 It was in the process of being towed away from its post at Dockyard after having been replaced and partially dismantled.
 It was caught in a gale and drifted over to Spanish Point, where it got lodged on the rocks and became unmovable It has been there ever since as a rusted relic.
 It was first built in 1863 as a patented invention of Messrs Campbell Johnstone and Co.
 It weighed 8,200 tonnes and could lift any vessel afloat at the time except for the Great Eastern, which was a large iron sailing steam ship.
 It was the largest floating dock ever constructed and only lost that distinction to its successor in 1901, Admiralty Floating Dock #1, also made for the Bermuda Dockyard.
 In her prime, the ‘Bermuda’ was used to accommodate large warships.
 The Bermuda was more than 47,000 sq ft and 381ft long and 123ft at its maximum width, and a depth of 74ft.
 It could easily accommodate ships up to 370ft long and 25ft wide.
+Britain's Royal Navy made several unsuccessful attempts to free it.
+In 1906, after it wrecked, it was replaced by a more modern version and was purchased for either scrap or civilian use by a German company for use in the canal entering and existing the North Sea, but never made it over the Atlantic.
 (In 1950, the Bermuda Government tried to clear the bay of the remnants of the dock using dynamite, to no avail).

 A mostly industrial road, served by daytime bus.

-are on a bus route.
+Call ahead to see which are on a bus route.
 Not all are.
-Most are open daily (Sundays 1 pm to 6 pm)
+Most are open daily (Sundays 1 pm to 6 pm) excluding public holidays.
+Liquor cannot be bought on Sunday.
+Only locally owned stores are allowed.

 15 Tulo Lane, and 21 Controversy Lane, Pembroke HM 12.
 Telephone 292-2503 for times.
 A Government-operated plant nursery open to the public at designated times, serving government-owned parks, gardens and scenic scenic areas.
 Here is where the Bermuda Government has its main experimental flowering and other garden.
 It was once the large kitchen and fruit garden of Admiralty House adjacent to it when an Admiral of the Royal Navy was in residence there from 1815 to the 1950s.
 It supplied all the fruit, vegetables and flowers for the Royal Navy Admiral and his staff and their dependants and had a team of gardeners for that purpose.
 It was taken over by the Bermuda Government in 1957 and converted first to a reforestation center for Bermuda Cedars affected by a massive blight, then to a plant nursery.